Certificate of Resident Status

-A Certificate of Resident Status is a document issued by the Hong Kong competent authority to a Hong Kong resident who requires proof of resident status for the purposes of claiming tax benefits under the Comprehensive Double Taxation Agreements / Arrangement (DTAs).
+A Certificate of Resident Status is a document issued by the competent authority of the Hong Kong Special Administrative Region (Hong Kong) to a Hong Kong resident who requires proof of resident status for the purposes of claiming tax benefits under the Comprehensive Double Taxation Agreements / Arrangements (DTAs).

 The Certificate of Resident Status should constitute a sufficient proof of the resident status of a Hong Kong resident.
 Generally, forms related to DTAs which are not issued by the Inland Revenue Department would not be signed / stamped except forms of Austria, Belgium and Luxembourg.

-The Hong Kong competent authority will issue a Certificate of Resident Status after the DTA between Hong Kong and the relevant jurisdiction has become effective.
+The competent authority of Hong Kong will issue a Certificate of Resident Status after the DTA between Hong Kong and the relevant jurisdiction has become effective.
 Generally, only one Certificate of Resident Status will be issued to you in respect of each DTA for each year.
 Please click here for the jurisdictions which have signed DTAs with Hong Kong.

-Persons should also be aware that issue of a Certificate of Resident Status will not guarantee that they will be successful in their claim to benefits under the relevant DTA.
+Applicants should be aware that issue of a Certificate of Resident Status will not guarantee that they will be successful in their claim to benefits under the relevant DTA.
 The decision as to whether relief from foreign taxes can be granted is, ultimately, one to be made by the treaty partner.
 It will be up to the treaty partner to determine whether all the relevant conditions are fulfilled and whether benefits can be granted.
-In any case where Hong Kong residents believe a treaty partner has denied them benefits which they should be entitled to, the Hong Kong competent authority will consider engaging with the treaty partner under the Mutual Agreement Procedure for the relevant DTA.
+In any case where Hong Kong residents believe a treaty partner has denied them benefits which they should be entitled to, the competent authority of Hong Kong will consider engaging with the treaty partner under the Mutual Agreement Procedure for the relevant DTA.

-To help the Hong Kong competent authority decide whether a Certificate of Resident Status can be issued, any person who would like to obtain a Certificate of Resident Status will be required to provide a certain amount of information when making the request.
+To help the competent authority of Hong Kong decide whether a Certificate of Resident Status can be issued, any person who would like to obtain a Certificate of Resident Status will be required to provide a certain amount of information when making the request.

 Who can Apply